isaacnmm/pestpolicy-hugo2XX/content/posts/what-animals-eat-bed-bugs/index.md

 ###  4.Thanatus Flavidus Spider

-Thanatus flavidus (Philodromidae) is a [spider species that are effective in controlling bed bugs](https://pestpolicy.com/do-spiders-eat-bed-bugs/) - besides heat treatment, fumigation, and pesticides.
+Thanatus flavidus (Philodromidae) is a [spider species that are effective in controlling bed bugs](https://pestpolicy.com/do-spiders-eat-bed-bugs/)- besides heat treatment, fumigation, and pesticides.
 They're native to Greece, Ukraine, and Russia.
-The legend spider - as described by [Time Magazine](http://content.time. com/time/magazine/article/0, 9171, 737831, 00. html), cleared the bed bugs infestation that was in Athens, Greece in 1929.
+The legend spider - as described by [Time Magazine](http://content.time.com/time/magazine/article/0,9171,737831,00.html),cleared the bed bugs infestation that was in Athens, Greece in 1929.

 They'll catch the bloodsuckers by their backs to remove their body fluids.
 This Thanatus flavidus isn't toxic to humans - and hence are better suited to be in the house compared to kissing bugs, cockroaches, and ants.
 Other predator spiders include jumping spider, running crab spider, and the wolf spider. - Spider bites won't spread infections to humans and won't also invade your bedroom.